learnk8s/learnk8s.io/src/k8bit/content.md

 Starting to serve on 127.0.0.1:8001
 ```

-You discovered already that `kubectl proxy` creates a tunnel from your local machine to the API server using your credentials.
+You learned already that `kubectl proxy` creates a tunnel from your local machine to the API server using your credentials.

 If you use the flag `--www=<folder>` you can also serve static content from a specific directory.